pivotal/docs-tap/install-components.md

 * Your Docker registry is accessible with username and password credentials.

-### Install Tanzu Build Service Using the Tanzu CLI
+### Install Tanzu Build Service using the Tanzu CLI

 To install Tanzu Build Service using the Tanzu CLI: